juansgv/Image-Based-Music-Genre-Classification-Using-Convolutional-Neural-Networks/README.md

 1. Open the main.ipynb file.

-2. Replace the paths:
-  # Specify paths to the datasets
-  original_dataset_directory = "PATH TO YOUR DATASET".
+2. Replace the paths:Specify paths to the datasets original_dataset_directory = "PATH TO YOUR DATASET".

 3. Run all code.